 Hiking at Big White

 Over the last few years, I’ve learned to love ski resorts during the summer season.
-We discovered their amazingness while searching for an escape from the stifling wildfire smoke that we’ve had in the Okanagan over the past two years.
+I discovered their amazingness while searching for an escape from the stifling wildfire smoke that we’ve had in the Okanagan over the past two years.
 Big White is high in the mountains, so it’s above the smoke that blankets the valley, which makes it an amazing place to hike.

 Although it was the fresh air that initially drew me to the ski resort, I ultimately fell in love with Big White’s hikes.
 I love hiking in the alpine, but it’s not a normal experience in the Okanagan.

 The trees at the resort are small and hardy — in the winter, they’re blanketed in snow and called snow ghosts.
 The many ski runs are covered in beautiful, colourful wildflowers and they’re in full bloom in the first two weeks of August.
 Plus, the resort isn’t nearly as busy in the summer as it is in the winter, which gives you lots of time to explore the mountain at your own pace.
 You won’t feel like sardines on the trails, which is what I’m all about.